mrichar1/jsonapi-vuex/README.md

 * Relationships can be followed and expanded into records automatically.
 * Uses [Axios](https://github.com/axios/axios) (or your own axios-like module) as the HTTP client.
 * Uses [jsonpath](https://github.com/dchester/jsonpath) for filtering when getting objects from the store.
+* Records the status of actions (LOADING, SUCCESS, ERROR).

 ## Setup